-Site Allocation Policy Proposed Site 21: 51-65 Effra Road SW2 Waste management Waste management and refuse and recycling storage are required to comply with Local Plan Policy EN7 and Policy Q12.
+Site Allocation Policy Proposed Site 21: 51-57 Effra Road SW2 Waste management Waste management and refuse and recycling storage are required to comply with Local Plan Policy EN7 and Policy Q12.
 Refuse and recycling storage and servicing must be accommodated on site.
 Air quality Air quality should be addressed in accordance with London Plan Policy SI1 and Lambeth's Air Quality Action Plan.
 Access to open space and nature conservation Rush Common open space should be retained and enhanced, including the removal of hardstanding and reinstatement of soft landscaping.
+Developers are strongly encouraged to develop landscaping plans in collaboration with Friends of Rush Common and other local stakeholders.
 In addition, development should address existing open space deficiency and access to nature deficiency by meeting the requirements of Local Plan Policy EN1(d).
+Biodiversity Development should address biodiversity in accordance with Local Plan Policy EN1(c).
+A Biodiversity Net Gain of at least 10% will be expected.
 Urban greening and trees New development should optimise opportunities for street tree planting and new green infrastructure along Effra Road.
 Trees of value on Rush Common should not be negatively impacted or altered by the development.
 The Urban Greening Factor (UGF) target score is 0.4 for predominately residential schemes and 0.3 for predominately commercial schemes as set out in London Plan policy and guidance.